You can install MNU using Brew. In Terminal, just run:

 The first time you run MNU, it will ask you whether you want it to start automatically the next time you log into your Mac.
 We recommend that you click Yes, but you can always start MNU manually by double-clicking on its icon.
 If you click No and subsequently change your mind, you can tell MNU to start automatically by setting the appropriate preference.

 If you click Yes when you see the start automatically request or when you first use one of MNU’s items, macOS will request permission to grant MNU the right to access System Events.
-Please OK this request. macOS will also also you to grant MNU permission to access Terminal.
+Please OK this request. macOS will also ask you to grant MNU permission to access Terminal.
 Again, please OK this request.

 Important MNU will not fully function without permissions to access “System Events”.
 Please grant this permission when your Mac asks you.